Jyoti312004/FeedBuzz/README.md

 - **Database:** MongoDB for data storage.

 ## Deployment:
-- Host frontend on AWS S3 or Netlify.
+- Host frontend on vercel.
-- Deploy backend on AWS Elastic Beanstalk or Heroku.
+- Deploy backend on render.
 - Database hosting with MongoDB Atlas.

 ## Security: